NRException/gitflux/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 ### Tag bumping
-Gitflux provides full incremental management of your tags in your repo using simple semver formatting, no matter what your strategy, you can initialise a simple tag pointing to the HEAD of your repository using
+Gitflux provides full incremental management of your tags in your repo using simple semver formatting, any git tags that cannot be parsed to a simple semver format will be ignored.
+You can initialise a simple tag pointing to the HEAD of your repository using

 ```bash
 gitflux bump --init